cdrnet/Lokad.Cloud/Source/Lokad.Cloud.Framework/Diagnostics/ReadMe.txt

 Statistics can be retrieved:

-* From the CloudStatistics management class (recommended, but is expected to change soon)
+* From the CloudStatistics management class
-* From the monitors using their GetStatistics methods
 * Directly from the ICloudDiagnosticsRepository repository (not recommended)